spotinst/help/src/docs/elastigroup/tools-integrations/mesosphere.md

 ## Step 1

 You'll find a link to the cloud formation template at the top of the page.
-Select the region and click on “Launch Stack” link for “Single Master”.
+Select the region and click on `Launch Stack` link for `Single Master`.

 <img src="/elastigroup/_media/mesosphere-01.png" width="600" height="204" />